ikmdev/ikm-dev-doc/src/pages/application/index.md

 ## Solutioning for You

 Komet utilizes and implements an enormity of modularity and flexibility through it’s open-source modeling for a broader adaption into a variety of contexts and situations.
 Komet aims to smoothly nest within existing infrastructure as an added layer to improve interoperability and harmonization of data within organizations and across the healthcare industry.
-Komet enables users and organizations connection to the larger Integrated Knowledge Management Platform where they can develop, contribute, and build on common solutioning collectively.
+Komet enables users and organizations connection to the larger Integrated Knowledge Management Application where they can develop, contribute, and build on common solutioning collectively.
 Organizations can use and adapt Komet’s capabilities to suit their individual needs and problems.